J. Anthony Tyson: Bell Laboratories

 In the late 1970s he applied CCDs to astronomy, discovering the faint blue galaxies.
 Using these distant galaxies he made the first maps of dark matter using weak gravitational lensing.
 Tyson built the Big Throughput Camera, which was used to discover dark energy.
 In the 1990s he started a project to build a next generation sky survey, and directed the project for 15 years.
-He is now the chief scientist for the Vera C. Rubin Observatory.